kosalaMaduwantha/emp_self_service_portal/README.md

 ```
 4. open the browser and go to http://localhost:8000

+### Build the essp image using jenkins pipeline and push it to the docker hub ###
+1. configure jenkins server
+2. create the pipeline using the jemkin file in the main branch **you should configure dockerhub credentials in jenkins and use the id of the credential and chenge the relevent configuration in the jenkins file
+3. use created jenkin pipeline to build the pipeline

 **you can change the configuration in the docker-compose.yml file according to your preference**

 #### you can get full documentation about the project from [here](development_docs/documentation.md)